Aspose/Aspose-API-Reference-Examples/english/words/net/programming-with-charts/_index.md

             // Delete default generated series.
             seriesColl.Clear();

-            // Create category names array, in this example we have two categories. string[] categories = new string[] { "Category 1", "Category 2" };
+            // Create category names array, in this tutorial we have two categories. string[] categories = new string[] { "Category 1", "Category 2" };

             // Please note, data arrays must not be empty and arrays must be the same size.